lishuya17/PocketAnchorData/README.md

 - Failed: finished calculation but did not generate result (Re-submit with redo=True or fixing the pdb file may help sometimes)
 - No such task: no feature files and no state record for this task

-### Step2.
+#### Step2.
 Calculate the anchor features:

 Please follow the examples are provided in Step2.Obtain_anchors.ipynb.
 All the required source code can be found in /src.

-### Step3.
+#### Step3.
 Prepare model inputs:

 For each task, run the corresponding Step3.X

-This step will organize the generated features in /AnchorOutput to produce more compact files.
+This step will organize the generated features from /AnchorOutput to produce more compact files.